Join whatsapp group Join Now

 The smallest area of the retina called the macula provides the best vision of any location in the retina.
 Within the layers of the retina, light impulses are changed by rod cells and cone cells into electrical signals to be carried by the optic nerve to the brain for interpretation.

-Defects of Human Eye
+Defects of the Human Eye

 The human normally suffers from myopia, hypermetropia, astigmatism and old-age presbyopia.

-Myopia
+Myopia Hypermetropia

 Astigmatism